silvareal/info-educatie-judet-44RT/README.md

         Status: REMOVED
         }

+        -remove adding more pictures on news ( update and delete )

         -that being said, make the application for mod page

         -unless there's anything left,clean up the code, remove futile variables and state